Islamic architecture: Anatolian Seljuks and Beyliks

 The Anatolian Seljuks ruled a territory that was multi-ethnic and only newly settled by Muslims.
-As a result, their architecture was eclectic and incorporated influences from other cultures such as Iranian, Armenian, and local Byzantine architecture.In contrast with Seljuk constructions further east, Anatolian architecture was made of stone and more of their monuments were preserved up to modern times.
+As a result, their architecture was eclectic and incorporated influences from other cultures such as Iranian, Armenian, and local Byzantine architecture.
+In contrast with Seljuk constructions further east, Anatolian architecture was largely built of stone.
 The golden age of their Anatolian empire, with its capital at Konya, was in the early 13th century.
-Seljuk authority declined after their defeat at the hands of the Mongols in the Battle of Köse Dağ in 1243.
-In eastern Anatolia the Mongol Ilkhanids ruled indirectly through Seljuk vassals at first and before taking direct control after 1308.
-Smaller principalities and emirates emerged locally, known collectively as the Beyliks.
+Seljuk authority declined after their defeat by the Mongols in 1243.
+The Mongol Ilkhanids then ruled eastern Anatolia indirectly through Seljuk vassals until 1308, when they took direct control.
+Smaller principalities and local emirates, known collectively as the Beyliks, progressively emerged.
 Despite this decline, the Seljuk tradition of architecture largely persisted and continued to evolve under these new rulers.

-The four-iwan plan, developed under the earlier Seljuks in Iran, did not appear in Anatolian Seljuk mosques.
-The congregational mosques of Anatolian Seljuks included more conservative hypostyle constructions alongside less traditional floor plans.
-Major hypostyle examples include the Great Mosque of Sivas (1197) and the Alaeddin Mosque of Konya (built over multiple periods between 1156 and 1235, with later additions).
-The "wooden" mosque, a variation of the hypostyle mosque with wooden columns and ceilings, emerged in western central Anatolia in the 13th century.
-The earliest example is the Great Mosque of Sivrihisar (1232) and the most accomplished example is the Eşrefoğlu Mosque (1297) in Beyşehir.
-Mosques in the later Beylik period were more diverse, including the Saruhanid congregational mosque in Manisa (1371), the Isa Bey Mosque in Selçuk (1374), and the İlyas Bey Mosque in Miletus (1304).